 - 1st exit = the first left at the mouth of a roundabout

-- 2nd exit = essentially going straight across a roundabout
+- 2nd exit = essentially going straight across a roundabout (not literally, of course)

 - 3rd exit = the road on your right, perpendicular to your entry point

 - 4th exit = going back down the road you started on (if there are no other exits)

 Much larger roundabouts will have more than four exits and several lanes and might be managed by traffic lights, too.
 Again, the Highway Code (rules 184-190) is your best reference for how to tackle roundabouts, but here are a few hot tips that helped me when I was learning to drive: